Right Now, Wrong Then: Non-Stationary Direct Preference Optimization under Preference Drift: Learning Under Preference Drift

 Rather than making an explicit assumption on how the reward function varies over time, we consider a setting in which the degree the reward can change is upper bounded.
-This is a mild assumption on the temporal variation, and allows the reward to vary drastically at any point in time over all $T-1$ steps over which our training data is recorded.
-We formalise this in \Cref{assumption: variation budget} (\Cref{sec: theoretical analysis}), and use it to show that the convergence of NS-DPO depends upon the upper bound of the allowed drift.
-An approach to learning in this setting is via an exponentially \emph{weighted maximum likelihood estimator} \citep{faury2021regret, russac2019weighted, wang2023revisiting}, where points are re-weighted such that losses incurred at the most recent datapoints are prioritised.\looseness=-1
+We denote this upper bound as $B_T$.
+This is a mild assumption on the temporal variation, and allows the reward to vary drastically at any point in time over all $T-1$ steps in the training data.
+We formalise this in \Cref{assumption: variation budget} (\Cref{sec: theoretical analysis}), and use it to show that the convergence of NS-DPO depends upon $B_T$.
+To learn given this drift, we employ an \emph{exponentially weighted maximum likelihood estimator} \citep{faury2021regret, russac2019weighted, wang2023revisiting}, where the datapoints are re-weighted such that losses incurred at the most recent datapoints are prioritised.\looseness=-1

-To learn a suitable reward model in this setting, we define the reward at time step $T$ as $r(x,a,T) \in \mathcal{R}$, where $\mathcal{R}$ is the space of reward functions.
-We then estimate the reward function at timestep $T$, by maximising the exponentially weighted negative log-likelihood of the Dynamic Bradley-Terry model as follows:\looseness=-1
+To learn a suitable reward model in this setting, we define the reward at time step $T$ as $r(x,a,T) \in \mathcal{R}$, where $\mathcal{R}$ is the space of reward values.
+We estimate the reward function at timestep $T$, by maximising the exponentially weighted negative log-likelihood of the Dynamic Bradley-Terry model:\looseness=-1